 - Plan for a head covering.
 Now is the time to start thinking about wigs, scarves or other head coverings.
 Whether you choose to wear a head covering to conceal your hair loss is up to you.
 But it's easier to plan for it now rather than later.
 Ask your doctor to write a prescription for a wig, the cost of which may be covered by your health insurance.

 - Baby your remaining hair.
 Continue your gentle hair strategies throughout your chemotherapy treatment.
 Use a soft brush.
 Wash your hair only as often as necessary.
 Consider using a gentle shampoo.

 - Consider shaving your head.
-Some people report that their scalps feel itchy, sensitive and irritated during their treatment and while their hair is falling out.
+Some people report that their scalps feel itchy, sensitive and irritated during their treatments and while their hair is falling out.
 Shaving your head can reduce the irritation and save the embarrassment of shedding.
-Some men shave their heads because they feel it looks better than the patchy hair loss they might be experiencing.

 - Protect your scalp.
 If your head is going to be exposed to the sun or to cold air, protect it with sunscreen or a head covering.
 Your scalp may be sensitive as you go through treatment, so extreme cold or sunshine can easily irritate it.
 Having no hair or having less hair can make you feel cold, so a head covering may make you more comfortable.

 - Continue gentle hair care.
 Your new hair growth will be especially fragile and vulnerable to the damage caused by styling products and heating devices.
 Hold off on coloring or bleaching your new hair until it grows stronger.
 Processing could damage your new hair and irritate your sensitive scalp.

 - Be patient.
 It's likely that your hair will come back slowly and that it might not look normal right away.
 But growth takes time, and it also takes time to repair the damage caused by your cancer treatment.